samnoh/DateCountdown/README.md

 25/12/18 Christmas

-Otherwise it skips the wrong line.
+Otherwise it skips the unformatted line.